Tomascalabria/Tomascalabria/README.md

 ## 💬 Ask me about
 - Backend web development (Python, Node.js)
 - Frontend web development (ReactJS, Next.JS)
-- Law (lawyer ⚖️ and Data Protection entusiast)
+- Law (I am also a Lawyer graduated in argentina ⚖️ and a Data Protection entusiast)

 ## 📅 Hobbies